 I think it’s just as important for adults as it is for kids to feel like, even though they have changed the foods they eat, they still “fit in” and feel “normal” (whatever that means to you).
 You can’t expect to stick to an eating plan if you can’t even invite friends over for dinner because they won’t eat your “diet food” (as many of the people in my life like to call it).
 So what do you do?

 You clean up “normal” food.
 Because the truth is, clean eating food was simply referred to as “food” not too many generations ago.
-And I have no problem serving “food” to those in my life who would usually stick their noses up at anything diet related.
+And I have no problem serving food to those in my life who would usually stick their noses up at anything diet-related.
 Because the truth is, so far, they haven’t noticed the difference if I don’t say anything.
 They just enjoy their “food”.

-- 1/2 cup unsweetened cocoa powder
+- ½ cup unsweetened cocoa powder

 - 28 oz. canned light coconut milk